Battle of Loos

 The Battle of Loos took place from 25 September to 8 October 1915 in France on the Western Front, during the First World War.
-It was the biggest British attack of 1915, the first time that the British used poison gas and the first mass engagement of New Army units.
-The French and British tried to break through the German defences in Artois and Champagne and restore a war of movement.
-Despite improved methods, more ammunition and better equipment, the Franco-British attacks were largely contained by the Germans, except for local losses of ground.
-The British gas attack failed to neutralize the defenders and the artillery bombardment was too short to destroy the barbed wire or machine gun nests.
-German tactical defensive proficiency was still dramatically superior to the British offensive planning and doctrine, resulting in a British defeat.
+It was the biggest British attack of 1915, the first time that the British used gas as a weapon and the first mass engagement of New Army divisions.
+The French and British tried to break through the German defences in Artois in the north and Champagne at the south end of the Noyon Salient to restore a war of movement.

+Despite improved methods, more ammunition, better equipment and gas, the Franco–British attacks were contained by the Germans, except for local losses of ground.
+The British gas attack failed sufficiently to neutralise the defenders and the artillery bombardment was too short to destroy barbed wire and machine-gun nests.
+German defensive fortifications and tactics could not be overcome by the British who were still assembling a mass army suitable for Western Front conditions.

 Background

-Strategic developments
+After the First Battle of the Marne frustrated Germany's bold bid for victory in the West and France's efforts failed to take the war to the Germans in Alsace-Lorraine, stalemate ensued.
+During the first half of 1915 French and British efforts to break through the German defences had been costly failures.
+In December 1914 the professional head of the German army, Erich von Falkenhayn, had been obliged to withdraw some 14 divisions from the Western Front to reinforce the Eastern Front.
+The French commander, General Joseph Joffre, saw an opportunity to break through the German field fortifications.
+The British part would be an attack at the village of Loos.